 Bruges apartment alternative for your stay

-If you prefer a home away from home-style accommodation when you travel with teenagers then an apartment is the best choice for you on your Bruges vacation with teens.
-There are so many options for singles, families, and budget-friendly options as well.
-For Bruges check out the map below to find the perfect apartment in Bruges for teenagers on your Bruges vacation with family.
+If you prefer a home away from home-style accommodation on your Belgium trip with teenagers in Bruges, then an apartment is the best choice for your family vacation.
+Bruges has so many options for singles, families, and budget-friendly options.
+You can search VRBO for apartments in Bruges

 - You can book an airport transfer from Brussels Airport to your hotel